-

 Children and adolescents

-Use in children and adolescents under 18 years of age is not recommended due to a lack of performance and safety data.
+Use of the drug in children and adolescents under 18 years of age is not recommended due to the lack of data on efficacy and safety.

-When taken simultaneously Mexidol® enhances the effects of certain drugs that reduce anxiety (benzodiazepine anxiolytics), drugs that are used to treat epilepsy (anticonvulsants, such as carbamazepine), anti-Parkinsonian drugs (such as levodopa), and drugs used to treat and relieve attacks of angina. (nitrates)
+Mexidol®, when used concomitantly with certain medications that reduce anxiety (benzodiazepine anxiolytics), medications used to treat epilepsy (anticonvulsants, such as carbamazepine), medications used to treat Parkinson's syndrome/disease (antiparkinsonian drugs, such as levodopa), and medications used to treat and relieve angina attacks (nitro drugs), may enhance the effects of these medications.

 Mexidol® reduces the toxic effects of ethyl alcohol.

-If you are pregnant, breastfeeding, planning pregnancy, or suspect you may be pregnant, consult your physician before taking Mexidol®.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning a pregnancy, consult your doctor before using this medication.
 Mexidol® is contraindicated during pregnancy and breastfeeding.

 3. Mode of administration of Mexidol®